ahmetozer/sandal/Readme.md

 Sandal is a basic, lightweight container system for Linux-embedded systems.

 This project aims to have a container system which light weight and respects systems disk usage.
-It utilizes the squashfs filesystem as a container image, so you can execute the container directly from the file, and easy to distribute it with portable media.
+It utilizes the SquashFS file system as a container image, so you can execute the container directly from the file, and easy to distribute it with portable media.

 ## Installation